Abbey Church of Sainte-Foy: Architecture

 The original monastery building at Conques was an eighth-century oratory built by monks fleeing the Saracens in Spain.
 The original chapel was destroyed in the eleventh century in order to facilitate the creation of a much larger church as the arrival of the relics of Sainte-Foy caused the pilgrimage route to shift from Agen to Conques.
 The second phase of construction, which was completed by the end of the 11th century, included the building of the five radiating chapels, the ambulatory with a lower roof, the choir without the gallery and the nave without the galleries.
 The third phase of construction, which was completed early in the twelfth-century, was inspired by the churches of Toulouse and Santiago de Compostela.
 Like most pilgrimage churches Conques is a basilica plan that has been modified into a cruciform plan.
 Galleries were added over the aisle and the roof was raised over the transept and choir to allow people to circulate at the gallery level.
 The western aisle was also added to allow for increased pilgrim traffic.
-The exterior length of the church is 59 meters.
-The interior length is 56 meters. the width of each transept is 4 meters.
-The height of the crossing tower is 26.40 meters tall.
+The exterior length of the church is 59 m.
+The interior length is 56 m, and the width of each transept is 14.80 m.
+The height of the crossing tower is 26.40 m tall.